 Getting to/from the Airport:

-As such, aside from taxi, bus is presently the best way to get to and from the airport.
+Until September 1st, however, bus remains the best way to get to and from the airport.
 Public buses 292 (departs every 20mins) and 208 (once an hour) both make the journey; upon leaving Terminal 1, find the bus stop to your right.
 Note that from Terminal 2 you can take a shuttle bus to Terminal 1 to access public transportation.
-Night bus 902 also makes the trip from this stop with hourly departures after between 23:25 and 03:55.
+Night bus 902 also makes the trip from this stop with hourly departures after between 23:20 and 04:50.

 The airport is in Zone II, meaning you need to buy a 4/2zł fare from the ticket machine at the bus-stop or on-board the bus.
 The entire journey from the airport to the bus station takes about 35-45mins, depending on traffic, but during the day you may be able to get to your hotel faster by getting off early and taking a tram; for example both daytime airport buses stop at 'Plac Inwalidów' from which you can catch trams 8 or 13 to 'Teatr Bagatela', Wawel, and Kazimierz ('Stradom' and 'Plac Wolnica' stops).